-Ryan Gorman recently hosted PM Tampa Bay on NewsRadio WFLA in Tampa, FL.
-Starting January 4, 2022, Ryan began hosting The Ryan Gorman Show, airing weekdays from 7-10a ET on NewsRadio WFLA and via the iHeartRadio app.
-The new show breaks down the day's biggest news and trending stories and features interviews with national, state, and local newsmakers, analysts, and experts.
+On January 4, 2022, Ryan began hosting The Ryan Gorman Show, airing weekday mornings on NewsRadio WFLA and via the iHeartRadio app.
+The show breaks down the day's biggest news and trending stories and features interviews with national, state, and local newsmakers, analysts, and experts.
 The show combines entertainment and information with a style and approach that appeals to a broad audience, regardless of one's political persuasion.
 Ryan also hosts iHeartRadio Communities, a national show running on nearly every iHeartRadio station, dedicated to highlighting the people and organizations working to make a positive difference in communities across the country.
 In addition to those two shows, Ryan hosts national coverage of elections and major news events for iHeartRadio news/talk affiliates and contributes to the Daytime TV show on the local Tampa NBC affiliate.

 After Ryan graduated high school, he went on to study political science and history at the University of South Florida while continuing to work at 93-3 FLZ.
 He quickly rose from intern to weekend talent to the late-night show host.
 He also became an on-air talent for the cities largest Alternative station, STAR 95.7.
 In addition to his 93-3 FLZ and STAR work, he hosted USF’s top college radio show on WBUL-AM, where he focused on politics and coverage of the 2004 Presidential election.

 In May 2005, Ryan left the University of South Florida and 93-3 FLZ to take a job as the Night Show Host and Music Director for WFKS-FM (97-9 KISSFM) in Jacksonville, FL.
 During his time at 97-9 KISSFM, he helped the station reach record ratings in both his day-part and overall.
 He continued to host his highly rated night show until January 2007, when he accepted a position as Morning Show Co-Host on WKSS-FM (KISS 95-7) in Hartford, CT.